arnbme/apcupsd/README.md

 <a name="modules"></a>
 ## 6. SmartUPS Driver and VBS modules

-There are five VBS scripts and a one Groovy Device Handler (DH) associated with this app stored in a Github respitory.
+There are four VBS scripts and a one Groovy Device Handler (DH) associated with this app stored in a Github respitory.
 You may also install he Groovy module using the [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager/38016).
 The VBS scripts must be copied to C:/apcupsd/etc/apcupsd from Github
 * After or prior to installing smartUPS.vbs
   * edit the module
   * change hubitatHubIp = "http://192.168.0.106:39501/notify" to the your hub's IP address
-  * For example, your hub's IP is 192.168.1.3 the new statement is hubitatHubIp = "http://192.168.1.3:39501/notify"
+  * For example, your hub's IP is 192.168.1.3 the new statement is hubitatHubIp = "http://192.168.1.3:39501/notify" *
+* After or prior to installing doshutdown.vbs
+  * Determine the time in seconds it takes to complete a manual hub shutdown.
+Set this (shutdown_seconds + 10) * 1000 into the WScript.Sleep statement.
+The supplied value is 30000, 30 seconds.
  <table style="width:100%">
   <tr>
     <th>Module Name</th>